solvebio/solvebio-python/solvebio/cli/tutorial.md

 ## Navigate the Library

-# TODO - Edit this to reflect vaults/objects instead of depositories and
-# depository versions
-List all available depositories:
+To list all available vaults, run:

-    Depository.all()

-Depositories are versioned containers of datasets.
-There are many versions of each depository, and each version may have one or more datasets.
+    Vault.all()

+Vaults are like filesystems on a computer.
+They can contain files, folders, and a special SolveBio-specific object called a Dataset.

-To list all datasets from all depositories:
+To list all datasets from all vaults, run:

     Dataset.all()

-Pass "latest=True" to get all the latest versions of each dataset:

-    Dataset.all(latest=True)

-To retrieve a dataset by its full name ("ClinVar/3.0.0-2014-12-05/Variants"):
+To retrieve a dataset by its full path, send your account name, the vault name, and the dataset path, all separated by a colon:

-    Dataset.retrieve('ClinVar/3.0.0-2014-12-05/Variants')

-By leaving out the version (for example: "ClinVar/Variants"), you get a quick shortcut to the latest version of any dataset.
-**Be careful here: you should always specify an exact version in your production code**.
+    Dataset.get_by_full_path('acme:test-vault:/path/to/my/dataset')

+Similarly, to retrieve a publicly available dataset, run:

+    Dataset.get_by_full_path('solvebio:public:/ICGC/3.0.0-23/Donor')

+SolveBio maintains a list of publicly available datasets.
+To list them,
+run:

+    Vault.list('solvebio:public')

+You can browse any Vault from the client as well, simply by running:

+    Vault.files('acme:test-vault')
+    Vault.folders('acme:test-vault')
+    Vault.datasets('acme:test-vault')
+    Vault.objects('acme:test-vault')  # Includes files, folders, and datatsets

 ## Query a Dataset